socialcomquant/summer-school-2022/README.md

-# Material of the 2nd Social ComQuant Summer School
+# Code and materials of the 2nd Social ComQuant Summer School (July 25-30, 2022)